qiushiyan/qiushiyan.dev/content/about.md

 ## I want to learn

 - [ ] **React Native**: (in progress) I want to develop some LLM-related cross-platform apps and experiment with the monorepo experience.
-How sharable can the codebase be among Electron, React Native, and a web framework (I will probably be using Remix)?
+How shareable can the codebase be among Electron, React Native, and a web framework (I will probably be using Remix)?

 - [ ] **More Rust** : (in progress) I used to create a couple of CLIs in Rust for automating some workflows.
 I also want to create rust-based toolings for JavaScript, Python and R.